wp-plugins/ajax-load-more/README.txt

 == Changelog ==

+= 2.2.1 =
+* Fixed php notice/warning that would trigger if WP_DEBUG was enabled.
+* Adding minified core JS.
+* Adding global option to disable shortcode button in the content editor.
+* Adding touchmove js event for faster scroll detection on mobile devices.
+* Code clean up, removing unused functions.

 = 2.2.0 =
 * Adding Post Format query.
 * Adding syntax highlighting for Repeater Templates with CodeMirror (http://codemirror.net/).
 * Adding custom alias integration for Repeater Templates (Only for the custom repeater add-on).
 * Adding button preview on settings page.
-* Adding 'White' button style
+* Adding 'White' button style.
-* Updated .pot language file
+* Updated .pot language file.

 = 2.1.3 =
 * Fixed issue causing the Ajax Load More menu to not show on some admin screen do to location conflict with another plugin.